Blog / Beginner's handbook / How to Start a Streetwear Brand in 6 Steps

 Use influencers as social proof

 Remember how people turn to social media to know what’s in style?
 You can set trends by teaming up with influencers to market your clothing brand.
-According to a Marketingcharts survey from 2020, 36% of consumers made a purchase directly or indirectly through influencer posts.
+According to Sprout Social, 49% of customers make regular purchases because of influencer posts.
 That’s a pretty good conversion rate.

-Remember: make sure the influencer’s style aligns with your brand.
+Remember: be sure the influencer’s style aligns with your brand.
 This will not only ensure credibility, but you may also be able to offer free merch in exchange for exposure.

 Besides hiring influencers to showcase your products, you can attract potential customers with style guides.
 Post different ways to style your clothing on your website and social media platforms.
 People like to see real-life examples of how to style a piece into an outfit.